birknergard/rick-and-morty-app/README.md

     ## Completed so far:
     A lot of backend stuff

-    ## TODO
+    Make sure location fetching API actually works as intended.
     Make database functional.
 There are typeconverters necessary since i need a location table as well as the main one with the created characters.

-    Make sure location fetching API actually works as intended.
+    UI for screen 01
+    NavBar

+    ## TODO
-    UI for Screen 1,2,3.
+    UI for Screen 2, 3(About halfway done) and 4.

     Making screen 4.
-Screen 4 will be an overview of episodes where you can click in on an episode to view more information about it.
-It will fetch data from the API.
-Perhaps you can toggle whether you have seen it and save it to a local database?
+Screen 4 will be a quiz where you can guess how many episodes a given character has appeared in, perhaps which seasons as well.